 - prepare a written status report/midterm report mid-year;

 - attend a “monitoring meeting” with the Ministry each year;

 - submit a completion report by June 15th of each year; and

 - evaluate the student’s progress through public school exams in several subjects, while the government does not require the use of a provincial curriculum, the use of the public school curriculum is unavoidable in certain subjects of the student is to pass the provincial exams

 The revised legislation is clear that the Ministry, not the school boards, “monitors” homeschoolers, which has been a positive development for the homeschooling community.
 There are provisions addressing mandatory content to be covered

-by homeschoolers (such as French, math, “human development” and social studies), and provisions which allow for exemptions from required subjects where a student has special needs.
+by homeschoolers (such as French, math, “human development” and social studies), and provisions that allow for exemptions from required subjects where a student has special needs.
 This new homeschooling paradigm in Quebec involves

 substantially more work on the part of the parents and significant oversight of the homeschooling community by the provincial Ministry.
 It does, however, normalize and affirm homeschooling as a valid educational option in Quebec, and resolve

 much of the uncertainty that used to plague homeschooling families in Quebec is exempt from compulsory attendance.

 The Education Act of the Statutes of Saskatchewan defines home-based education as a program that is provided to a pupil between the ages of 6 and 18, that is started at the initiative of and is under the direction of the parent or the guardian of the pupil, and in which the pupil is receiving instruction at and from the home of the pupil.